 ECG to monitor the heart.

 Finding the cause:

 ACTH stimulation test: To test for Addison’s disease: This test measures the ability of the adrenal glands to respond to a hormone known as adrenocorticotropic hormone (ACTH) which is made in the pituitary gland, travelling through the bloodstream to the adrenal glands where it stimulates the secretion of other hormones such as hydrocortisone from the cortex.
 The ACTH stimulation test measures levels of cortisol in the blood before and after an injection of synthetic ACTH.

 Serum parathyroid hormone concentration: To check levels of parathyroid hormone (PTH) in the blood.

-Parathyroid hormone-related peptide (PTHrP) is a protein secreted by some cancers.
+Parathyroid hormone-related peptide (PTHrP) test: To detect a protein secreted by some cancers.

 Fine needle aspirates from the lymph nodes to evaluate for lymphoma.

 The goal of treatment is to address the underlying cause and manage symptoms related to high calcium levels.
 This may include: